savannahmarshall/Note-Taker/README.md

    * npm install express
 3. **Run the Application:** Initialize the webpage by typing:
    * node server.js
-     Then, hold Ctrl and click on http://localhost:3000 to open the application in your browser.
+   * hold Ctrl and click on http://localhost:3000 to open the application in your browser.
-4. **View Application in Broswer:** The application will open on the homepage.
+4. **View Application in Browser:** The application will open on the homepage.
 Click the "Get Started" button to access the note-taking interface.
 5. **Enter your Note Data:** Enter your note title and content in the designated fields, then click "Save Note" in the upper-right corner.
 Your note will appear on the left side of the page.
 To delete a note, simply click the red trash can icon next to it.

 ![screenshot of landing page](https://github.com/savannahmarshall/Note-Taker/blob/main/public/assets/note-taker-2.png)